Frequently asked questions:

-Any registered elector may ask questions of the Council, which will usually be answered by the Chairperson, the Clerk to the Council, or a designated Councillor.
+Any registered elector may ask questions of the Council which will usually be answered by the Chair, the Clerk to the Council, or a designated Councillor.
 An elector may also make suggestions and comment on anything pertinent to the people of the parish.
 This will be welcomed and is the whole purpose of the meeting.

 Who will chair the meeting?

-Those attending the meeting will elect a chairperson, a parish meeting may be convened by either: (a) the chairman of the parish council, or (b) any two parish councillors for the parish, or (c) a Councillor representing the parish on the district council, or (d) any six local government electors for the parish.
+Those attending the meeting will elect a chair.
+A parish meeting may be convened by either: (a) the chair of the Town Council, or (b) any two town councillors for the parish, or (c) a councillor representing the parish on the district council, or (d) any six local government electors for the parish.